codsen/codsen/packages/array-of-arrays-sort-by-col/README.md

 # array-of-arrays-sort-by-col

-> sort array of arrays by column, rippling the sorting outwards from that column
+> Sort array of arrays by column, rippling the sorting outwards from that column

 <div class="package-badges">
   <a href="https://www.npmjs.com/package/array-of-arrays-sort-by-col" rel="nofollow noreferrer noopener">